BristolRSE/block_play_ml/README.md

 ```
 If the previous setup steps have been successful, the application should output text to the terminal for a short while and then open a GUI window displaying webcam input which can be used to control the application.

-> **NOTE** You may need to modify the value of `camera_idx` in the block play application's `main.py` file to avoid an error occuring immediately after the GUI appears.
+> **NOTE** You may need to modify the value of `camera_idx` in the block play application's `main.py` file to avoid an error occurring immediately after the GUI appears.
 > For example, while testing with a single webcam connected, it was necessary to change this from 1 to 0.